-As a result of the COVID-19 pandemic, supply chains—vast networks of resources, money, information, and people that companies rely on to get goods or services to consumers—were already in deep disarray, resulting in massive shortages, disruptions,
+As a result of the COVID-19 pandemic, supply chains—vast networks of resources, money, information, and people that companies rely on to get goods or services to consumers—were already in deep disarray, resulting in massive shortages, disruptions, and price inflation.

 Now, just over one month following Russia's invasion, we are already feeling the immediate effects as the war continues to weaken and disrupt global supply chains.
 So, how does this bode for companies planning and executing employee relocations in